List of He-Man and the Masters of the Universe characters: Snout Spout

-Snout Spout is a heroic firefighter with a metal elephant-shaped head, who can squirt water out of his trunk.
-He appears in the She-Ra cartoon and in several He-Man comic books as an Eternian warrior.
-In several of his She-Ra appearances, he is called by the figure's prototype name Hose Nose.
-He only appears in the She-Ra cartoon because the original He-Man cartoon stopped production by the time his figure was released.
-Of course, one episode mentioned that he was a friend of He-Man.
-He more closely resembled the action figure in his "Snout Spout" appearance than he did in his "Hose Nose" appearance.
-A planned episode of She-Ra was to include Snout Spout's kind called Hosers, but it was scrapped.
-His figure came with a fireman's axe (he did not have this in the cartoon).
+Snout Spout is a heroic firefighter distinguished by his cybernetic elephant-like head, which allows him to spray water through his trunk.
+He appears in the She-Ra series and in several He-Man comic books as an Eternian warrior.
+In several She-Ra episodes, the character is referred to by his prototype name, Hose Nose.
+He appeared in She-Ra rather than the original He-Man and the Masters of the Universe series because production on the latter had concluded before his action figure was released.
+One episode identifies him as a friend of He-Man.
+In his later appearance under the name Snout Spout, his animated design more closely resembles the action figure than in his earlier appearances as Hose Nose.
+A planned She-Ra episode was to feature members of his species, known as the Hosers, but the episode was never produced.
+The Snout Spout action figure was packaged with a firefighter's axe, although this accessory does not appear in the animated series.

-In the Masters of the Universe Classics toyline, Jaxton was an Etherian peasant who was one of three gladiators captured by Hordak and thrown into the experimental matrix which grafted cybernetic parts to him.
-He later escaped to Eternia and sided with He-Man.
+In the Masters of the Universe Classics toyline continuity, Snout Spout's real name is Jaxton.
+According to this backstory, Jaxton was an Etherian peasant and one of three gladiators captured by Hordak and subjected to an experimental process that grafted cybernetic components onto his body.
+After escaping to Eternia, he allied himself with He-Man.

-Snout Spout is voiced by George DiCenzo in the 1980s cartoon.
+Snout Spout is voiced by George DiCenzo in the 1980s series.